 Other programs like SYMBIS or a course taught through a church may utilize varying materials, but the goal remains the same — to set the couple up for success in marriage.
-Both Prepare/Enrich and SYMBIS have trained facilitators who you can meet for premarital services.
+Prepare/Enrich and SYMBIS have trained facilitators you can meet for premarital services.
 Each website has a directory of facilitators who can be contacted for sessions based on area and availability.

 How much does premarital counseling cost?

-If you are interested in premarital counseling, then consider setting aside some funds in your wedding budget.
+If you are interested in premarital counseling, consider setting aside some funds for your wedding budget.
 Depending on where you are in the country, there may be varying rates with churches or private practices.
 In Connect Couples Premarital Program, we offer four 80-minute sessions with a clinician as well as the Prepare/Enrich workbook and questionnaires for each couple to take.
 Since the premarital program is psychoeducational, we are able to provide services across the United States virtually.

 Ready to say “I do” to premarital counseling?